zlib-ng/minizip-ng/README.md

 ## Limitations

-Archives are required to have a central directory with correct header values for unzipping.
++ Archives are required to have a central directory with correct header values for unzipping.
++ Central directory encryption is not supported due to licensing restrictions mentioned by PKWARE in their zip appnote.